Teacher Raises $80,000 To Buy Each Student In Her School A New Bike

 — Katie Blomquist (@KatieRuthB) April 1, 2017

-Katie explained the idea came to her after listening to a student talk about a bike that he really wanted, but his family couldn’t afford it.
+Katie said the idea came to her after listening to a student talk about a bike that he really wanted, but his family couldn’t afford it.
 She thought why just buy this student a bike, why not aim to get the whole school their own bicycles.

 “I had no idea what I was getting into and it became a thousand times more amazing than I ever dreamed.
 I didn’t really think about how much would go into it.
 I just thought, ‘Let me see if I can do this’… I wanted to make family memories.”